Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 ## Level 10: *Hell - Wall of Flesh*
 **{{< fontcolor color="#FF0000" >}}Hell{{< /fontcolor >}}**

+Environment Modifier: Shrinking Arena

 A special final level that is only accessible if the player is making a attempt for the "Time Spent Alive" leaderboard.
 (Players who are going at normal speed through game will instead get the ending after killing the Catalyst and won't be sent here.)
 This will be a infinite gauntlet where the enemies no longer spawn from portals but appear from the surrounding environment.
 This is the last opportunity for the player to stretch out the score timer for higher placement on the "Time Spent Alive" leaderboard.

+The Arena will crumble away starting from the edges and working its way inwards.
+After a certain point, the player will simply have no other option but die and have their score submitted

 {{< image_gallery images="./level_10_001.webp,./level_10_002.webp" >}}